Alternate Route Introduction

 Those who score in the top one-third percentile of scorers on the SAT, ACT, or GRE in the year the respective test was taken are not required to pass the assessment.
 Candidates are exempt from the basic skills requirement if they can demonstrate a score on the SAT, ACT, or GRE at or above the cut score for the year in which they took the exam, shown here.

 As of September 1, 2019, the state requires candidates to take the newly adopted Praxis Core Math (5733) for CE licensure.
 Passing scores for 5732 obtained prior to September 1, 2019, will continue to be accepted.

 Free Praxis Core study support for teacher candidates of color is offered by the Atlantic County Collaborative for Educational Equity, a local nonprofit.
 Please contact Dr. Christine Ruth at firstname.lastname@example.org for course preparation schedules and tutoring information.

 There are other Praxis preparation programs and books.
 We do not suggest one over another.
-An example can be found here.
+An example can be found here or here.

 - Preservice courses Note: Although still listed on older DOE documents, the 24 hour precertification course is no longer required for a CE.
 Additionally, you are not required to complete the new 50-hour course in order to obtain a CE; however, you will need it in order to accept a teaching contract, so we encourage candidates to complete the course as soon as possible.
 The 50-hour non-credit course is detailed in the separate section below (Step 2 part b).